Bitbucket access token

 Git Town can interact with Bitbucket Cloud in your name, for example to update pull requests as branches get created, shipped, or deleted, or to ship pull requests.
-To do so, Git Town needs your Bitbucket username and an Bitbucket App Password.
+To do so, Git Town needs your Bitbucket username and a Bitbucket app password.

 An app password is not the password of your Bitbucket account.
 It’s a special password that you create so that external applications can interact with Bitbucket in your name.
 To create an app password in the Bitbucket web UI, click on the Settings cogwheel, choose Personal Bitbucket settings, and then in the menu on the left App passwords.
 You need to enable these permissions: